bcgov/fasstr/README.md

 #### Summary statistics example: long-term statistics

-To determine the summary statistics of daily data by month (mean, median, maximum, minimum, and some percentiles) you can use the `calc_longterm_daily_stats()` function.
-If the ‘Mission Creek near East Kelowna’ hydrometric station is of interest you can list the station number in the `station_number` argument to obtain the data (if ‘tidyhydat’ and HYDAT are installed).
+To determine the long-term summary statistics of daily data for each month (mean, median, maximum, minimum, and some percentiles) you can use the `calc_longterm_daily_stats()` function.
+If the ‘Mission Creek near East Kelowna’ hydrometric station is of interest you can list the station number in the `station_number` argument to obtain the data (if `tidyhydat` and HYDAT are installed).
+Statistics over several months can also be calculated, if of interest.
+See the summer statistics (from July to Septmber) in this example.

 ``` r
 calc_longterm_daily_stats(station_number = "08NM116",